DinoChiesa/Apigee-Edge-Proxy-Maintenance-Mode/README.md

  'https://api.enterprise.apigee.com/v1/o/ORGNAME'
  ```

-You want to see something like the following in the outpuyt of the above command:
+You want to see something like the following in the output of the above command:

 ```json
  "properties": {